What Is Subtalar Arthroscopy?

 Another common area for patients to have subtalar joint pain is the back of the ankle in front of the Achilles tendon.
-Pain in this area may be seen in athletes that point their toes frequently, such as dancers and gymnasts.
+Pain in this area may be seen in athletes who point their toes frequently, such as dancers and gymnasts.
 In addition, there is a bone in this area called the os trigonum that can be injured.
 When this bone injury does not heal properly, it can become painful and may need surgery.

 The back of the ankle and subtalar joint has ligaments that can be torn with injury.
 If the ligaments heal with thick scar tissue irritation and stiffness may result.

 Subtalar arthroscopy treats problems of the subtalar joint in a less invasive way, using small cuts to insert a camera and surgical tools.
 Conditions that can be treated this way include painful scar tissue and bone injuries.
 Arthroscopy helps to minimize pain, swelling, and disability after surgery.

 Subtalar joint pain may occur after severe sprains or twisting injuries.
 If non-surgical treatments like physical therapy, icing, anti-inflammatory drugs, and bracing do not help, your foot and ankle orthopaedic surgeon may recommend arthroscopic surgery.
 Subtalar arthroscopy treats pain by cleaning the joint of loose bone and cartilage and treating cartilage injuries.
 It also can be used to treat fractures of the talus or calcaneus.
 Subtalar joint fusion also can be done arthroscopically.

 Patients with severe subtalar joint problems may not be suited for subtalar joint arthroscopy because they require larger incisions.
 Other reasons to avoid arthroscopy include active infections, poor leg circulation, and medical conditions like uncontrolled diabetes.

 Subtalar arthroscopy does not usually require a hospital stay.
 General anesthesia and/or a nerve block may be used for pain control.

 The patient is placed on their side or their stomach.
 Two or three small incisions are made through the patient’s skin.
 Through these portals the surgeon inserts the camera and instruments into the joint to view and treat the problem.